|

 Here are some tips for maintaining a healthy scalp:

-5. Protect your scalp from the sun: Just like your skin, your scalp can also get sunburned.
+6. Protect your scalp from the sun: Just like your skin, your scalp can also get sunburned.
 Wear a hat or use a sunscreen spray specifically designed for the scalp when spending time in the sun.
+You can also spray Keractive all over dry or damp hair.
+The hair is protected against external stressors, frizz is tamed and styling is made easier.

 By taking care of your scalp, you can help promote healthy hair growth and achieve the thick, shiny, and healthy hair you desire